zuoweifu/Rundeck-API-automation-test-/README.md

 # Rundeck-API-automation-test-
-This file is written for Lotlinx.inc to automatically inspect server performance and manipulate files
+This file is written to automatically inspect server performance and manipulate files